websolutions/standards/README.md

 ### Device and Browser Support
 A project SOW may declare required support.
-If not, we support "modern" default browsers using modern Operating Systems.
-As of Mar 2018, that list
+If not, we support "modern" browsers using modern Operating Systems.
+As of Jan 2019, that list includes:

-includes:
-- Internet Explorer 11 (Windows 7/10)
+- Internet Explorer 11
-- Microsoft Edge (Windows 10)
+- Microsoft Edge [17+]
-- Google Chrome 62+
+- Google Chrome [70+]
-- Mozilla Firefox 57+
+- Mozilla Firefox [63+]
-- Safari 10+ (macOS High Sierra)
+- Safari 11+

 - Windows 10+
 - OSX 10.10+
-- iOS 11.2+
+- iOS 11.4+
 - Android 5.1+

 This list is not meant to be definitive, just an example of what is meant by "modern" browsers (actively supported, widely used, etc.).
+Generally speaking, we should support the two latest versions of a browser/family.

 Note that client location may also influnce the set of supported browsers.
 For example, Opera Mini is rarely used in the U.S., but is roughly 5% of the global